pradeephubgit/questdb.io/docs/reference/sql/union.md

 ## Overview

 `UNION` is used to combine the results of two or more `SELECT` statements.
-To work properly:
+To work properly, ensure the following:

-- Each select statement should return the same number of column
+- Each select statement returns the same number of columns
-- Each column should have the same type
+- Columns are in the same order
-- Columns should be in the same order
+- Each column has the same type

 ## Syntax